 - 1. Complete Ae 105 abc. - 2.
 Complete a second three-term 100-level Ae class, chosen from Ae 101 abc, 102 abc, 103 abc, 104 abc, 121 abc, Ae/Ge/ME 160 ab, or 27 units of selected Ae courses approved by the minor adviser.
-All Ae courses to be applied to fulfill the aerospace minor requirements must be taken for grades, and students must obtain a grade of B or higher.
-Courses that are used to satisfy the aerospace minor cannot be used to satisfy course requirements in the major options.
+All Ae courses to be applied to fulfill the aerospace minor requirements must be taken for grades, and students must maintain an average grade of B or higher for all courses with no individual grade lower than a C. Courses that are used to satisfy the aerospace minor cannot be used to satisfy course requirements in the major options.
 Courses taken as part of the aerospace minor are counted toward the total 486-unit Institute graduation requirements.
 A typical course sequence would be to take Ae 105 abc and the second Ae course in the senior year.